 - Steroid cream to help reduce swelling

-Your best bet is not to shave for at least three months, but for a lot of people that won’t do.
-You might want to try an electric razor.
-If that doesn’t work for you either, then be sure to:
+To lower your chances of getting folliculitis, your best bet is to stop shaving for at least 3 months, but for a lot of people that won’t do.
+You might want to try an electric razor or hair removal products (depilatories) or other ways to remove hair.
+If those don’t work for you, then be sure to:

 - Wash your skin with warm water and a gentle cleanser.

-- Apply plenty of gel or shaving cream, not soap, and let it sit 5 to 10 minutes to soften your hairs.
+- Apply plenty of gel or shaving cream, not soap, and let it sit 5-10 minutes to soften your hair.

 - Use a new blade each time you shave so you know it’s clean and sharp; single blades are ideal.